brayvid/newsbot/README.md

 # NewsBot

-This Python script fetches the latest Google News RSS headlines for a user-supplied list of topics and sends a nicely formatted email digest with a [Gmail app password](https://support.google.com/mail/answer/185833?hl=en).
+This Python script fetches the latest Google News RSS headlines for a user-supplied list of topics and sends a nicely formatted email digest.
 It prioritizes high-importance headlines using keyword and topic scoring, and ensures each email contains fresh, non-repeating articles.
 Designed to run daily using `cron` on any Unix-based system.

 ---